Iowa Assessments (Iowa Test)

 Iowa Assessments test (Iowa Test) Chart of question types by grade level

-The new design was implemented to more closely follow the Common Core State Standards.
-New research was also done on the Iowa Assessments to connect performance to the ACT exam.
-This will allow Iowa Assessments scores to determine if a student is on track to be ready for college.
+The new design was implemented to more closely align with the Common Core State Standards.
+New research was also completed to connect students' performance on the Iowa Assessments to their performance to the ACT exam.
+This allows Iowa Assessments scores to serve as an indicator of a student's readiness for college.

-Many schools rely solely on these test scores to place your child in the best programs.
+Many schools rely on standardized test scores to place your child in the best programs.
 It is, therefore, highly beneficial to make sure that your child understands what each of the test areas is asking for ahead of time.

-Our full-length practice tests for the Iowa Assessments exam are in the same format as the actual exam.
-With our practice tests your child will become familiar with how the tests are formatted, the symbols used and the number of questions in each test area.
-This will insure that they know what each test area is asking.
+Our full-length practice tests for the Iowa Assessments are in the same format as the actual exam.
+With our practice tests your child will become familiar with how the tests are formatted, the symbols used, and the number and types of questions in each subject area.
+This helps insure that students know what each subtest expects of them and how best to approach the items.

-The official guideline from the publisher is that students should not guess if they do not know the answer – that random guessing compromises the validity of the scores.
-However, the Iowa Assessments score is calculated based on the number of right answers and the student is not penalized for incorrect answers.
-As a parent looking for a high score, it is better for your child to answer all questions than leave an answer blank.
+The official guidance from the test publisher is that students should not guess if they do not know the answer to a question – that random guessing compromises the validity of the scores.
+However, a student's Iowa Assessments scores are calculated based on the total number of right answers and the student is not penalized for incorrect answers.
+Therefore, as parent or teacher hoping to improve student performance, it is better to advise children to answer every question, even if they have to guess, than to leave answers blank.

-Scores on the Iowa Assessment can be compared with scores earned by a nationally representative sample of students who took the test (the norm group).
-The Iowa Assessment score that reflects this comparison is called a national percentile rank (NPR).
-If a student’s national percentile rank in Reading is 62, then the student scored as well as or higher on this subtest than 62% of his/her same-grade peers in the national norm group.
-The percentile ranks range from 1 to 99.
-The national average in all subtests is 50%.
+The Iowa Assessments can be hand scored by school personnel or machine scored.
+A student's performance on the Iowa Assessments is compared with the performance of a nationally - representative sample of students who took the test (the norm group).
+One Iowa Assessments score that reflects this comparison is called a national percentile rank (NPR).
+If a student’s national percentile rank in reading is 62, then the student scored as well as or higher on this subtest than 62% of their same-grade peers in the national norm group.
+Percentile ranks range from 1 to 99.
+The national average in all subtests is the 50% percentile.

-Other scores received from the Iowa Assessment may include:
+Other scores received from the Iowa Assessments may include:

-• Raw scores (number of questions the student answered correctly)
+• Raw scores (The raw score is the number of questions the student answered correctly.)

 • Number attempted (the number of items the student answered)